 For three months, I endured rigorous testing with positive results all the way through.
-Two weeks later, I found myself in Toronto preparing for surgery and meeting Steven and Linda for the first time.
-Here I was, far from the comforts of home and our life in Edmonton.
+Two weeks later, I found myself preparing for surgery in another city and meeting Steven and Linda for the first time.
 Wayne and I took time off work to go through with the surgery, not knowing how long we would be there.
-There was the expense of hotels, lost income, airfare, and more that would be incurred during our stay in Toronto.
+There was the expense of hotels, lost income, airfare, and more that would be incurred during our stay.
 I would have to endure a lot of pain and there were doubts as to whether the transplant would even work.

 The surgery went as scheduled and the transplant was a success.
 It was a great victory for Steven, which I was just thrilled about.
 But for me, it was not as easy.
 There were complications and a lot of pain.

 I remember lying in the hospital bed early one morning.
 It was very quiet.
 No nurses around to poke and prod me, no visitors allowed in yet.
 It was one of those peaceful moments I could have alone with God, even in my drugged and hazy state.
 As I lay in the hospital bed, feeling so sick, I just cried out to God.
-I asked for Him to reveal Himself to me.
-I wanted to feel His presence, His peace.
-Lovingly, He answered my prayer.
-He came alive in my heart and His presence was real.
+I asked for him to reveal himself to me.
+I wanted to feel his presence, his peace.
+Lovingly, he answered my prayer.

 What an amazing sense of peace I felt!
 There are no possible words to describe it.
 God spoke words that were clear and calming enough to release me from my fears.
 He said, “You are not alone, you are never alone.
 Who do you think is in control of your life?”